Susan Owen: International career

-Teaching and Editing
+Teaching and editing

 Associate Professor of Voice and Head of the Vocal Arts Division at the University of Memphis / Rudi E. Scheidt School of Music Susan Owen-Leinert founded the Memphis Opera & Song Academy, a summer academy for opera singers on the verge of international careers.
-She is the General Manager of The Chamber Opera of Memphis which since 2007 has successfully produced contemporary opera productions such as The Medium by Sir Peter Maxwell Davies which was invited to Germany for guest performances.
+She was the General Manager of The Chamber Opera of Memphis which since 2007 has successfully produced contemporary opera productions such as The Medium by Sir Peter Maxwell Davies which was invited to Germany for guest performances.
 In 2009 Susan Owen-Leinert was the recipient of the CCFA Dean’s Creative Achievement Award.
 She has been a guest lecturer, recitalist and given master classes in the United States, Germany and Cyprus.

 As the President of The Spohr Society of the United States of America, Ms. Owen-Leinert is the editor of the first critical edition of the complete Lieder by Louis Spohr in 12 volumes with the German Publisher Dohr in Cologne.